List of Fables characters: Mr. Grandours

+Mrs. Someone

+A witch who stayed with Briar Rose and Hakim during the takeover of Calabri Anagni, the Imperial capital of the Fable Homelands.
+Her true name is still unknown as she keeps it a secret "tucked away where no fell power can discern it".
+Mrs. Someone and Hakim chose to stay with Briar Rose until the end and fell under Briar's sleeping spell.
+Recently, the sleeping Briar Rose was carried out of the city by goblins, before the city was burned to the ground, and it is assumed that Mrs. Someone and Hakim were killed in the fire.

 Prospero

-Protagonist of William Shakespeare's play The Tempest.
-Prospero is seen agreeing with Mr. Grandours that haste is a "mundy quality".
-It is unknown how the relation between Prospero and Maddy is, as he used her son as a slave for years.
-However, this would fall under the Fabletown Compact which pardons any crimes done before signing.
+The protagonist of William Shakespeare's play The Tempest, Prospero is seen agreeing with Mr. Grandours that haste is a "mundy quality".
+It is unknown how the relation between Prospero and Maddy is, as he used her son as a slave for years, but this would fall under the Fabletown Compact which pardons any crimes done before signing.

 Mr. Kadabra

-Depicted as a stereotypical Stage Magician wearing a top hat.
+Mr. Kadabra is a stereotypical Stage Magician wearing a top hat.
 In earlier appearances, he is seen wearing a button with "yog" on it which refers to meditation and concentration.
 His name derives from the magic phrase abracadabra.
 He has recently been killed by an unknown assailant in the first issue of Cinderella: Fables Are Forever.
 In the Fables story In Those Days, it is revealed that Mr. Kadabra's real name is Karrant.
 Karrant was a powerful sorcerer who cast a spell on the Adversary that made the Adversary ignore any land in which Kadabra dwelled.
 The cost of Karrant's actions was that he forgot all about the spell and his enemy.
 He wandered from world to world until he ended up in Fabletown in the mundane world, where he made a living as a stage magician, adopting the stage name "Master Kadabra".
 He was eventually killed by Dorothy Gale, who needed a dead body to send a message to her archenemy, Cinderella.